Tennessee DUI Law

-Tennessee DUI laws are extremely complex and the DUI process is extremely difficult to understand unless you are a seasoned DUI lawyer.
-The following information summarizes the typical steps that occur in the Tennessee Criminal Justice System when the accused is arrested for DUI in Tennessee.
+Tennessee DUI laws are extremely complex and the process is extremely difficult to understand unless you are a seasoned criminal defense lawyer.
+The following information summarizes the typical steps that occur in the Tennessee Criminal Justice System when the accused is arrested for driving under the influence in Tennessee.
 This article covers the time the defendant is arrested through the trial in criminal court.
-In order to understand the Tennessee DUI Process, simply remember that Tennessee has a two tier process where DUI cases are heard in both General Sessions Court and the Criminal Trial Court.
-The procedures of the two separate courts are different.
-However, the laws and elements of the DUI case are the same under Tennessee’s DUI laws.
+In order to understand the Tennessee DUI Process, simply remember that Tennessee has a two tier process where cases are heard in both General Sessions Court and Criminal Court.
+The procedures of these two separate courts are completely different.
+However, the laws and elements that govern the case are identical.

 Tennessee Court Structure (From DUI Arrest to Trial Court)

 In order to be a lawful arrest, the police officer must have probable cause to believe that a crime is being, or has been committed.
 This is the first essential element under Tennessee’s DUI laws.
 Often this element is met through the use of evidence gathered as part of the field sobriety testing.
 In Tennessee DUI cases, it may only be the officer's opinion that the accused is "under the influence" and this opinion evidence maybe the only evidence offered at trial.
 This may seem unfair but Tennessee laws have held that this is sufficient to sustain a driving under the influence conviction.